eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 The service url as provided by OpenMapTiles Map Server.
 If not defined, the wikimedia server is used.

-Note: It works together with [js.config.modules.explore.mapServer.url](#explore-module), and only if it is set.
+Note: It works together with `js.config.modules.explore.mapServer.url`, and only if it is set.

 This is how `mapServer.ext` and `mapServer.url` are used in your configuration: